ryanbland693/CS602-Project/README.md

 * Deleting: A confirmation screen will be display.
 Upon confirming, the object will be removed from the database.

 ## Error Handling
-Only two types of errors should be display: 404 and 500.
+Only two types of errors should be displayed: 404 and 500.
 If any database query should fail for whatever reason, a 500 error will be displayed.
 If you attempt to visit a route that is not defined or use a parameter that is not supported, a 404 error will be displayed.
 You can test a 404 error by visiting http://localhost:3000/123.
 A 500 error can be tested by shutting down the MySQL service and visiting a webpage that relies on database connectivity.

 ## Classes
 Classes are used to quickly transform a database object to a functional object which can be used to retrieve the necessary display information and display the object in JSON or XML along with several formatting methods.
 The Exhibition, Gallery, and Painting classes inherit from the DatabaseResult object which provides general functionality used across all three objects.